Frequently Asked Questions

 IS THE HUMAN SPECIES STILL EVOLVING, AND HOW WILL WE LOOK IN 1 MILLION YEARS?

-Humans are still evolving, and researchers have uncovered signs of rapid changes in the genome among populations in different parts of the world.
+Evolution is the continuous adaptation of each species to the environment and circumstances they live in.
+Just like other species humans are still evolving, and researchers have uncovered signs of rapid changes in the genome among populations in different parts of the world.
 We cannot say with certainty how we will look in a million years.
 But we can make an educated guess based on the changes currently taking place in our appearance.

 One area where we see physical change in humans is the number of teeth in the mouth.
 It appears that we are in the process of losing our wisdom teeth, which are the rearmost molars.
-The standard number of adult teeth for Homo sapiens—and for other large apes like orangutans, gorillas, and chimpanzees—is 32 teeth.
+The standard number of adult teeth for Homo sapiens - and for other large apes like orangutans, gorillas, and chimpanzees - is 32 teeth.
 In the hunter-gatherer and early farming periods, worn-down molars show that Homo sapiens had a very rough diet.
 Back then, having a full set of adult molars was a significant advantage, as it provided more chewing surface for coarse food.
 Natural selection worked against people with genetic mutations that prevented them from developing all their adult molars, as they had less surface area to chew with, causing their teeth to wear down more quickly.
 Furthermore, all that chewing helped develop strong jaws.
 The muscles affected the growth and strength of the bones throughout life: the more muscle use, the stronger and longer the bones where the muscles attached.

 But then, humans began to eat more and more cooked food.
 We also developed increasingly refined tools to cut and process food, making it softer and easier to chew.
 This required less chewing surface, and less chewing also meant smaller and shorter jaws.
 Suddenly, having fewer molars was no longer a disadvantage, and the mutations that reduced the number of wisdom teeth were no longer selected against.
 Perhaps the opposite was true since the energy the body used to form wisdom teeth could now be used for other things.
 Wisdom teeth have even become problematic in modern humans; consider how many adults have their wisdom teeth removed because they cause discomfort or because there is not enough space in the jaw!